MatejKustec/SpinThatShit/README.md

 }
 ```

-In `_variables.scss` there are default settings for loaders
+Default settings for loaders are located in `_variables.scss`:

 ```scss
 $loader-color: #0052ec;